Some halting problems for abelian sandpiles are undecidable in dimension three

 \end{subsection}

-\begin{subsection}{Periodic sandpiles.} One way to make the input data finite is to require the sandpile to be periodic.
-We say a sandpile is periodic if there are three periods $n_x, n_y, n_z \ge 1$ so that two vertices $(x,y,z)$ and $(x',y',z') \in \mathbb Z^3$ have the same number of chips whenever~ The number of chips on every other vertex is determined by periodicity.
+\begin{subsection}{Periodic sandpiles are too easy} One natural thing to do is to restrict to periodic sandpile configurations, but that special case is too easy: all the problems have trivial solutions, if perhaps not computationally fast ones.

-If we give the periods and the number of chips on every vertex in the set that determines the number of chips on every other vertex.
-That's a finite amount of data, so it gives us hope that the problem is reasonable:
+A sandpile configuration on $\mathbb Z^3$ is {\sl periodic} if there are integers $n_x, n_y, n_z \ge 1$ so that two vertices $(x,y,z)$ and $(x',y',z') \in \mathbb Z^3$ have the same number of chips whenever~ If we know the three periods, and the number of chips on every vertex in the origin cube $C_0 = \{(x, y, z) \in \mathbb Z^3 \mid 0 \le x < n_x,\, 0 \le y < n_y,\, 0 \le z < n_z\}$, that determines the number of chips on every other vertex in $\mathbb Z^3$.\footnote{Strictly speaking, we should call it the ``origin rectangular cuboid'' because the side lengths may be unequal, but for the sake of brevity we'll refer to it and other things like it as cubes.} That's a finite amount of information, so it's possible to encode it in finitely many tape squares.